thehir0/Text-Detoxification/README.md

 ![A self-supervised example for PEGASUS during pre-training.
 The model is trained to output all the masked sentences.](https://1.bp.blogspot.com/-TSor4o51jGI/Xt50lkj6blI/AAAAAAAAGDs/TrDe9jv13WEwk9NQNebQL63jtY8n6JFGwCLcBGAsYHQ/s1600/image1.gif)
 A self-supervised example for PEGASUS during pre-training.
 The model is trained to output all the masked sentences.

-Model checkpoints are loaded to huggingface:
+Models checkpoints are loaded to huggingface:
 <div align="center">

 [t5-small-detoxify](https://huggingface.co/the-hir0/t5-small-detoxify)